 Side note – wondering about wedding photographer pricing and what the etiquette is around price negotiations?
 I’ve written a detailed guide on wedding photography negotiation best practices, linked below!

 Personally, I have never gotten a tip after delivery of the images.
 I am not sure there would even be a way of doing this.
 I can’t tell you how many times a couple has said ‘oh, we will for sure tip you!
 You were amazing!
-We have an envelope for you but I can’t remember where it is right now.’
+I have an envelope for you but I can’t remember where it is right now.’
 Does the tip ever materialize at a later date?
-Never.
+Not so much. 😞

-So, if you are going to give a tip and have budgeted for it, make sure you designate a point person to give out tips.
+So, if you are going to give a tip and have budgeted for it, make sure you designate a point person to give out tips on the night (or take care of it before the wedding if that’s your jam).

 The Knot’s advice on tipping wedding photographers